-Dental crowns usually require two or three visits to complete the procedure.
+Teeth crowns usually require two or three visits to complete the procedure.
 During the first visit, the tooth will be prepared, and then an impression is created using a putty or paste.
-That impression is sent to the dental lab where the crown is created.
-You will have a temporary crown in your mouth while the permanent is being made, then you will return to the dental office when it is time to secure the permanent crown in your mouth.
+That impression is sent to the dental lab where the tooth crown is created.
+You will have a temporary crown in your mouth while the permanent is being made, then you will return to the dental office when it is time to secure the permanent dental crown in your mouth.

 When one or more teeth are missing, dental bridges can be used to restore the areas where the teeth are gone.
-With a dental bridge, it is essential to have healthy teeth on either side to be the anchor that supports the bridge.
+With a fixed dental bridge, it is essential to have healthy teeth on either side to be the anchor that supports the bridge.
 The anchor teeth are capped with the dental appliance, and the bridge fits perfectly over the gap in the mouth to give you a natural smile.

 Dentures are a popular treatment for restorative dentistry, mainly because they offer a fast, cost-effective way to replace missing teeth.
 Depending on the number of natural teeth that are in your mouth, you might need partial or full dentures.
-Partial dentures can be used to fill in smaller gaps, while full dentures are needed to replace all of the teeth on one or both of the jaws.
+Partial dentures can be used to fill in smaller gaps, while complete dentures are needed to replace all of the teeth on one or both of the jaws.

 If you already have healthy teeth in place, then the preferred treatment is usually partial dentures.
 It is important to protect the healthy teeth whenever possible.
 But, there are situations where it might make sense to use full dentures.